 Value Meaning EvtSeekRelativeToFirst 0x00000001 The offset is relative to the first entry in the result set and SHOULD be nonnegative.
 Therefore, if an offset of 0 is specified, the cursor is moved to the first entry in the result set.
 EvtSeekRelativeToLast 0x00000002 The offset is relative to the last entry in the result set and SHOULD be nonpositive.
 Therefore, if an offset of 0 is specified, the cursor is moved to the last entry in the result set.
-EvtSeekRelativeToCurrent 0x000000003 The offset is relative to the current cursor location.
+EvtSeekRelativeToCurrent 0x00000003 The offset is relative to the current cursor location.
 If an offset of 0 is specified, the cursor is not to be moved.
 A positive or negative number can be used in this case to move the cursor to any other location.
 EvtSeekRelativeToBookmark 0x00000004 The offset is relative to the bookmark location.
 If an offset of 0 is specified, the cursor is positioned at the bookmark.
 A positive or negative number can be used in this case to move the cursor to any other location.
 The server MUST fail the operation if the bookmarkXml parameter does not specify a valid position in the log.
-The presence of the EvtSeekStrict flag SHOULD influence the behavior of this flag, as specified below.
+The presence of the EvtSeekStrict flag SHOULD influence the behavior of this flag, error: A pointer to an RpcInfo (section 2.2.1) structure in which to place error information in the case of a failure.
+The RpcInfo structure fields MUST be set to nonzero values if the error is related to parsing the query.
+In addition, the server MAY set the structure fields to nonzero values for errors unrelated to query parsing.
+All nonzero values MUST be treated the same by the client.

 Value Meaning EvtSeekStrict 0x00010000 If this is set, the query fails if the seek cannot go to the record indicated by the other flags/parameters.
 If not set, the seek uses a best effort.
-0,00010000 For example, if 99 records remain in the result set and the pos parameter specifies 100 with the EvtSeekRelativeToCurrent flag set, the 99th record is selected.
+0.00010000 For example, if 99 records remain in the result set and the pos parameter specifies 100 with the EvtSeekRelativeToCurrent flag set, the 99th record is selected.